 - Any person in quarantine who develops symptoms consistent with COVID-19 at any point during the quarantine period should be treated and managed as a suspected case of COVID-19.
 Testing should be offered to any symptomatic individual in quarantine.

 Duration of isolation/quarantine and precautions

-o A limited number of persons with severe illness may produce replication competent virus beyond 10 days that may warrant extending duration of isolation and precautions for up to 20 days after symptom onset; this will be evaluated on a case by case basis.
+A limited number of persons with severe illness, or underlying medical conditions may produce replication competent virus beyond 10 days that may warrant extending the duration of isolation; this will be evaluated on a case by case basis.

 Role of PCR testing to discontinue isolation or precautions

-- For all others, a test-based strategy is no longer recommended except to discontinue isolation or precautions earlier than would occur normally under special circumstances.
-However, in most cases, the test-based strategy results in prolonged isolation of patients or work exclusion of HCP who continue to shed detectable SARS-CoV-2 RNA but are no longer infectious.
+- A test-based strategy is no longer recommended except to discontinue isolation or precautions earlier than would occur normally; under special circumstances.

 As the COVID-19 situation continues to develop, the Ministry of Health will update these guidelines based on the best available evidence.